 An ECG is a recording of the electrical activity in your pet’s heart.
 It is used most commonly to diagnose an arrhythmia, or abnormal heart rhythm, in your pet.
 Changes on the ECG can also suggest enlargement of specific heart chambers.
 This is a non-invasive procedure where we have the capability to evaluate your pet’s heart rhythm by a rhythm strip (leads I, II, and III), 6-lead and 12-lead ECGs.
 We look at multiple leads to evaluate the electrical activity from different locations of your pet’s body.

-A Holter monitor is a 24-hour ECG recording device that your pet would wear home for heart rhythm monitoring purposes.
-A Holter is used to look for transient arrhythmias that may be missed on an in-clinic ECG, to evaluate frequency and severity of an arrhythmia, and to monitor response to antiarrhythmic therapy.
+A Holter monitor is a special ECG recording device that your pet would wear home for heart rhythm monitoring purposes.
+Holter Monitors are worn for 24 hours, but in some cases can be worn for up to a week.
+A Holter is most commonly used to look for transient arrhythmias that may be missed on an in-clinic ECG, to evaluate frequency and severity of an arrhythmia, and to monitor response to anti-arrhythmic therapy.

 Fluoroscopy provides a moving image type of radiograph.
 It is a non-invasive tool but does involve radiation exposure and is usually done in a sedated or anesthetized patient.
 In cardiology, fluoroscopy is a vital tool for performing invasive diagnostics and procedures such a cardiac catheterization, angiography, and pacemaker implantion.